 Here, the second example is presented.
 In this case, both players govern oscillating objects.
 It is noticeable that the constraints on the player controls are taken as coinciding ellipses.

-Despite the ellipses of the constraints coincide, the computations are not trivial, because there is no uniformity of the players vectograms and level sets of the payoff function.
-Slides 23, 24.
+Despite the ellipses of the constraints coincide, the computations are not trivial, because there is no uniformity of the players vectograms and level sets of the payoff function .

-These slides demonstrate the tubes of vectograms for the second example.
+This slide and the next one demonstrate the tubes of vectograms for the second example.
 The green tube belongs to the first player, the yellow one is of the second.
 In the 24th slide, the latter is transparent.
-Slide 25.

 This slide gives the general view of the level set for c = 1.2.
 This level set has two narrow throats.
-They correspond to the instants $\tau_1 = 5.65$ and $\tau_2 = 8.50$.
-This example was computed in the interval $\tau \in [0,20]$.
-The time step $\Delta = 0.05$.
-Near the throats, 10 times less step was used: $\Delta = 0.005$.
-The level set of the payoff function φ was approximated by a regular 100-gon.
+They correspond to the instants ${1} = 5.65$ and ${2} = 8.50$.

+This example was computed in the interval [0, 20].
+The chosen time step = 0.05.
+Near the throats, 10 times less step was used: = 0.005.
+The level set of the payoff function was approximated by a regular 100-gon.
 The ellipses P and Q were approximated by polygons with 100 vertices.
-Slide 26.